 A housing counselor will help you submit any paperwork, such as income and expense documentation or bills, that your lender or servicer requires.

-Requesting a delay of foreclosure sale date
+Requesting a delay of foreclosure, tax deed, or sheriff's sale date